Turku Peer Rope

 Turku Shibari Peer Rope is a safer space.

-• Please keep your genitals covered.
+• Clothing may be taken off while tying, but please keep your genitals covered.

 • Share knowledge and get inspired! 💓

-Breaking the rules leads to: 1) a warning, if continued 2) removing the rule breaker from the space, if continued 3) banning the rule breaker from the space.
 The organizers of Turku Peer Rope have the right to change these rules between gatherings.
 Organizers also have the right to decide on any other rule breaking penalties than the mentioned if suitable when e.g. the subject of the wrongdoing asks for a different way of action.

-DiscordLast Updated: 5/30/25, 3:42 PM
+DiscordLast Updated: 12/21/25, 6:52 PM